The travel industry has been heavily impacted by the coronavirus (COVID-19) pandemic.

-Once a guest room has been cleaned and disinfected after a stay, a door seal will be placed on the door jam for the next guest.
+Once a guest room has been cleaned and disinfected after a stay, a seal will be placed on the door jam and will remain until the next guest arrives.

-Housekeeping service has been modified to limit service during a guest stay unless by request and some high-touch items have been removed from the guest room and are now available via QR code.
+Housekeeping service has been modified to limit service during a guest stay unless a guest requests it and some high-touch items have been removed from guest rooms and are now available via QR code.

-Additional digital amenities such as Headspace and Exhale are available for free and can be streamed wirelessly to your guestroom television via Chromecast.
+Additional digital amenities such as Headspace and Exhale are available for free and can be streamed wirelessly to your guest room TV via Chromecast.